TNOhealth/Playbook-Data-Sharing/_sources/fair-data-exchange/findable/metadata-linkage.md

 This is a simple and obvious principle, but of critical importance to FAIR.
 The metadata and the dataset they describe are usually separate files.
 The association between a metadata file and the dataset should be made explicit by mentioning a dataset’s globally unique and persistent identifier in the metadata.

-As stated in F1, many repositories will generate globally unique and persistent identifiers for deposited  datasets that can be used for this purpose.
+As stated in earlier (F1), many repositories will generate globally unique and persistent identifiers for deposited  datasets that can be used for this purpose.

 </br>